8 healthy tips to keep you motivated through autumn

 “People who exercise outdoors have lower levels of the stress hormone cortisol and higher levels of vitamin D than those who stay inside,” says Armarego.

 Outdoor fitness gyms are another option and are popping up in towns and cities across Australia.
 The equipment is easy to use and comes with instructions on how you can get the most benefit.
-To learn more about free outdoor gym equipment near you go to a space to.

 2. Head to the beach

 “Beaches are less crowded at this time of year, making them great places to exercise,” says Armarego.

 Studies show that walking or jogging on soft sand gives you a better workout than pounding the pavements, plus you can expend up to 50 per cent more kilojoules, depending on the softness of the sand.